First Things First

 - Improper problem and solution definitions

-This toxic combination can, and most of the times does, end up in “edit hell,” a vicious circle of back-and-forths intended to fix things that never needed to be broken in the first place.
+This toxic combination can, and most of the times does, end up in “edit hell,” a vicious cycle of back-and-forths intended to fix things that never needed to be broken in the first place.
 This has the potential to cause massive amounts of wasted effort, time and money.

 That’s the bad news.
 The good news is that all this can be avoided with appropriate planning, verifying that the project goals are viable before the design and development stages begin, and establishing product features in detail at the very beginning.
 You can read a detailed description of my process here.